LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 **Description**
    The name of the audio sink used for audio loopback.

-   ..
-Tip:: To find the name of the audio sink follow these instructions.
+   .. tip:: To find the name of the audio sink follow these instructions.

       **Linux + pulseaudio**
          .. code-block:: bash